-Financial Data for 31st May 2023

-LTFP Target LTFP FY24 (Budget) MP FY24 (Budget) Operating Surplus before Depreciation \$25M - \$35M \$ 20.9M \$ 20.9M This indicator is designed to provide information on the which is a non-cash expense.
-Excluding depreciation operating expenses that is available to fund capital exp gives the amount of Asset Sustainability Ratio >50% 33% 33% This indicator is designed to indicate the extent to whic more indicates that Council spends at least the amoun Capital for replacement and renewal only is divided by an annual estimated consumption that does not neces t of depreciation ea anticipated deprec ach year on renew ciation for the year. ing assets. .
-Depreciation is Liquidity Ratio (unrestricted) Greater than 1.0 2.2 2.2 This indicator is designed to measure whether Council factor of one.
-Current assets less restricted reserves / as they fall due exp pressed as a
+LTFP Target LTFP FY24 (Budget) MP FY24 (Budget) Operating Surplus before Depreciation \$25M - \$35M \$ 20.9M \$ 20.9M

+This indicator is designed to provide information on the result of ordinary operations before depreciation, which is a non-cash expense.
+Excluding depreciation gives the amount of operating income over and above operating expenses that is available to fund capital expenditure.

+Asset Sustainability Ratio >50% 33% 33%

+This indicator is designed to indicate the extent to which Council is renewing its assets.
+A ratio of 100% or more indicates that Council spends at least the amount of depreciation each year on renewing assets.
+Capital for replacement and renewal only is divided by anticipated depreciation for the year.
+Depreciation is an annual estimated consumption that does not necessarily reflect the renewal spend required each year.

+Liquidity Ratio (unrestricted) Greater than 2.2 2.2 1.0

+This indicator is designed to measure whether Council can pay its debts as they fall due expressed as a factor of one.
+Current assets less restricted reserves / current liabilities.